Skip to Main Content

 Parainfluenza in Dogs

 Every dog is at risk for respiratory illness caused by the highly contagious virus called canine parainfluenza virus (CPIV).
-Today, our Gold Canyon vets discuss the causes, signs, and treatment of parainfluenza in dogs.
+Today, our Gold Canyon, Arizona vets discuss the causes, signs, and treatment of parainfluenza in dogs.

 Canine Parainfluenza Virus